reubebe/ECG-signal-quality-detection/README.md

 ## Motivation

 Poor signal quality in electrocardiograms leads to misdiagnosis and wasted clinical time.
 Automated quality screening can flag degraded recordings before they reach a cardiologist.
-This project builds and compares five classifiers of increasing complexity — from a simple logistic regression to a CNN-Transformer ensemble with uncertainty quantification — so practitioners can choose the right accuracy/complexity trade-off for their deployment environment.
+This project builds and compares five classifiers of increasing complexity, from a simple logistic regression to a CNN-Transformer ensemble with uncertainty quantification so practitioners can choose the right accuracy/complexity trade-off for their deployment environment.

 ## Models